Downton Abbey S01E01: All’s Bates That Ends Bates

 While the king and queen (correct?) are going for a walk, Cora is notified that Old Lady Meany, Lord Crawley’s mom, wants to have a talk with her.
 EEEEP!
 Unlike all the other bitches, this old bitch is great and I love her.

 Although she is CERTAINLY intimidating, it seems like this time she comes in peace-ish.
-Basically she doesn’t want the house, land, title, and all of Cora’s money to go to some mail heir that none of them have ever even met.
+Basically she doesn’t want the house, land, title, and all of Cora’s money to go to some male heir that none of them have ever even met.
 Cora’s like, “No doy.”
 The old Countess is like, “Great, let’s try to do this.”

 Back with the servants, Carson is giving some speech about how Bates should handle himself around the Lord.
 He thinks Bates is going to be super intimidated, but then the Lord comes in and says to Bates, “My old comrade in arms, welcome to Downton.”
 HA-HA, YOU JERKS!
 THEY’RE FRIENDS, KIND OF!
 Then these jerks are like this to each other: